Magmarx/PlateDetector/README.md

 * --noDel/--del delete video flag
 * jsonData send ''
 * --report this flag will tell the program to sort the videos by code, date, schedule
+* --dev/--prod this flag will tell the program to create different types of reports
+* channel this flag will tell over what name of channel we will be storing the video results

 For generating the plate report use: